Master of Science in Applied Data Analytics

 Program Prerequisites

-Applicants must have an earned Bachelor’s degree, in any field of study, from a regionally accredited college/university (or the international equivalent) prior to enrollment at MET.
-Applicants are not required to have a degree in Computer Science for entry to a program within our Computer Science department.
-Upon review of your application, the department will determine if the completion of prerequisite coursework will be required, based on your academic and professional background in Information Technology, Computer Science, and Mathematics.
-The course MET CS 300 Introduction to Software Development (offered online only) may be required before admission into the Master of Science in Applied Data Analytics Program in addition to the following prerequisite courses:
+Applicants must have an earned bachelor’s degree, in any field of study, from a regionally accredited college/university (or the international equivalent) prior to enrollment at MET.
+Applicants are not required to have a degree in Computer Science for entry to a program within MET’s Computer Science department.
+Applicants with limited academic background in information technology, computer science, and mathematics may be required to enroll in one or more of the following complimentary labs.
+Recommendations will be provided upon admission.

 • Applications are accepted throughout the year.
 The online program has six start dates a year and the on campus program has three.